wwanxh/homebridge-tuya-web/README.md

 - **Switch/Outlet** - The platform supports switch and outlets/sockets.
 - **Light/Dimmer** - The platform supports most types of Tuya lights.
 This is partly implemented and only currently supports controlling the on/off state and the brightness.
 This can be used with a dimmer.
 - **Fan** - The platform supports most kinds of Tuya fans.
 This is partly implemented and only currently supports controlling the on/off state and speed control.
 Oscillation is not implemented due to lack of support in the Tuya API.
+- **Scene** - Scenes support can be enabled in the config, this is disabled by default.

 The Web API also supports these devices, but are not implemented yet in the plugin.

-- **Scene** - Not yet supported, see discussions in #1 and #8.
 - **Climate** - Not yet supported.
 - **Cover** - Not yet supported.